 4. They can have more than one hidden layer.

-5. The layers are interconnected vis nodes or neurons with each layer using the output of the previous layer as its input.
+5. The layers are interconnected vis nodes or neurons, each using the previous layer’s output as its input.

 6. Its main function is to take a set of inputs, perform calculations and then use the output to solve the problem.

-- Forward Propagation: In this, we pass several inputs to the input layer and it processes those inputs to multiple neurons which again passes through HIDDEN LAYER and produces the output layer.
+- Forward Propagation: In this, we pass several inputs to the input layer, which processes those inputs to multiple neurons, which again pass through HIDDEN LAYER and produce the output layer.

-- Backward propagation: Now we compare our result with the actual output.
-But while doing the forward propagation we can have some error, so we try to minimize the value/weight of that neuron those are contributing more to the error.
+- Backward propagation: Now, we compare our result with the actual output.
+But while doing the forward propagation, we can have some errors, so we try to minimize the value/weight of that neuron that contributes more to the error.
 For this, we need to backtrack the process.
 To match the desired output.

-The below diagram is showing how it works.
-Input can be anything like an Image to extract the feature and compare those with other images and so on.
+The below diagram shows how it works.
+Input can be anything like an Image to extract and compare the features with other images.

 Input Layer Hidden Layer Output Layer

 This is a guide to Soft Computing Techniques.
-Here we discuss the definition, how it works, Different Soft Computing Techniques.
+Here we discuss the definition and different soft computing techniques, respectively.
 You may also have a look at the following articles to learn more –